walterglezp/react-core-template/README.md

 # React Core Template

 A boilerplate for modern React applications built with TypeScript, Webpack 5, and essential tools for development and production.
+It features an innovative solution for managing complex global state using the React Context API, eliminating the need for Redux while maintaining type safety, modularity, and scalability.

 ---